AlexDuperre/PCRN/README.md

     class MyTransform(object):

 This class simply subtracts one to every pixel before applying the absolute value function.
 We finally reshape the tensor into the right dimensions ([batch, channels, height, width]) using the unsqueeze method.

 For the original ModelNet40 dataset, a renderer module has been introduced.
 The renderer makes use of trimesh, pyrender and the osmesa backend.
 It loads the .OFF mesh and rotates it randomly within the renderer.py code.
 It then creates an normalized depth image similar to the one created by the pre-processing procedure above.
 The image can directly be fed to the algorithm afterwards.

 ## Models

 ### PCRN

 The first model designed is based on Pr.
-Reza Hoseinnezhad’s idea to use residuals from different 3D shapes.
+Reza Hoseinnezhad’s idea to use residuals from different 3D geometric primitives.
 In simpler words, for each point in the input depth image, the shortest distance to the chosen shape is computed and stored in a matrix of the same dimensions as the initial image.
-In theory, three residual images are required to reproduce the entire shape of the input.
-In our basic case, we compute three residual images of the input for each basic shape i.e.: plane, sphere, cylinder.
+In theory, three residual images are required to produce a rich representation of the input.
+In our basic case, we compute three residual images of the input for each basic primitive i.e.: plane, sphere, cylinder.
 It was then necessary to implement a layer for each type of shapes with trainable parameters.

 #### PlaneResLayer: